ardhikaptr11/yt-song-downloader/README.md

 # YouTube Song Downloader by Ardhika

 ## Project Overview
 This is a GUI apps project (Bahasa version) created using Python that will help you download music-categorized-only videos directly from YouTube.
-The main idea of ​​this project is that I'm too lazy looking for YouTube downloader website on the internet :) The apps integrated with windows toast notification, allowing you to know whether the song is already downloaded or open a downloaded song directly from the toast.
+The main idea of ​​this project is that I'm too lazy looking for YouTube downloader website on the internet :) The apps is integrated with windows toast notification, allowing you to know whether the song is already downloaded or open a downloaded song directly from the toast.
 Unfortunately, the toast notification only work for WINDOWS 10 & 11.

 # Main UI